CenlingH/PHYS1111-experiment-for-physics-SHTU/README.md

 # 22fall-PHYS1111-experimental-records
 **Excel!!**

+All the Excel documents for experiment records.
+Include data analysis and plots.

 For reference only!
-For reference only!
-有的做的不好，仅供参考！